Lombiq/Orchard-Dojo-Library/Library/Training/Guidelines/CoreConceptsAndBasicUsage.md

 - User management and roles, permissions
 	- Users: allowing new registrations, user list, settings
 	- Roles: editing existing roles, creating new roles, permissions (content type and content item)
+	- Demo: users and roles admin pages
+	- Exercise: creating a role with selected permissions; enabling registration, registering a new user and assigning it to the newly created role

 Time requirement: 1h 15m